 Aaja Chemnitz

-Aaja is the chairman of Arctic Parliamentarians and a member of the Danish Parliament for Inuit Ataqatigiit since 2015.
-She is a former member of Inatsisartut, Spokesperson for Children, director of Kommuneqarfik Sermersooq and an Associate Expert at the United Nations in New York.
+Aaja is Chair of the Arctic Parliamentarians and has been a member of the Danish Parliament since 2015 for Inuit Ataqatigiit (IA).
+She is a former member of Inatsisartut, Children’s Ombudsperson, Director in Kommuneqarfik Sermersooq, and served as an Associate Expert at the United Nations in New York.

 Aqqalu Jerimiassen

-Aqqalu Jerimiassen is a current Inatsisartut member and city council member for Atassut, as well as the party’s current chairman.
+Aqqalu Jerimiassen is a current member of Inatsisartut and a municipal council member for Atassut, as well as the party’s current leader.

-Jerimiassen received an education as a service economist with a specialization in tourism.
-He has been a co-owner of the tourist company Ilulissat Water Safari in Illulissat.
+He trained as a service economist specializing in tourism and has been co-owner of the tourism company Ilulissat Water Safari in Ilulissat.

 Aviaja Lyberth Hauptmann

-Aviaja Lyberth Hauptmann (she/her, West Greenland Inuit) is an assistant professor at Ilisimatusarfik – The University of Greenland, and the University of Copenhagen.
-Aviaja works to understand the microbiological, cultural, and societal importance of Indigenous foods in Greenland and is leading the process to develop Greenland’s first university education within the natural sciences: SILA bachelor in biology.
+Aviaja Lyberth Hauptmann (she/her, Inuit from West Greenland) is an assistant professor at Ilisimatusarfik – University of Greenland, and at the University of Copenhagen.
+Aviaja works to promote understanding of the microbiological, cultural, and sociological significance of Indigenous foods in Greenland and leads the development of Greenland’s first university-level natural sciences program: the SILA bachelor’s degree in biology.

 Britta Keldsen

-Britta Keldsen is a lawyer and partner in Arctic Law, where she deals primarily with business law matters in Greenland for both Greenlandic and international clients.
-Britta has been self-employed in Greenland since 2012, and has been a lawyer since 2010.
-Britta is involved in the Greenlandic business community as a board member in several Greenlandic companies and is also the spokesperson for the Greenland Equality Council, which works with gender equality in Greenland.
+Britta Keldsen is a lawyer and partner at Arctic Law, where she primarily handles business law matters in Greenland for both Greenlandic and international clients.
+She has run her own business in Greenland since 2012 and has been a practicing lawyer since 2010.
+Britta is actively engaged in Greenland’s business community as a board member of several Greenlandic companies and serves as chairperson of the Greenlandic Gender Equality Council, which works to promote gender equality in Greenland.

 Chris Barton